pydata/xarray/doc/io.rst

 Serialization and IO
 ====================

-xray supports direct serialization and IO to several file formats.
+xarray supports direct serialization and IO to several file formats.
 For more options, consider exporting your objects to pandas (see the preceding section) and using its broad range of `IO tools`__.